DAILY AND SEASONAL TIDBITS FROM AYURVEDA

 3. Abhyanga= oil massage and bath should be resorted to daily, it wards off old age, exertion, and aggravation of Vata, immunity, bestows good vision, nourishment to the body, long life, good sleep, good and strong (healthy) skin.
 It should be done specially to the head, ears and feet.
 It should be avoided by persons suffering from aggravation of Kapha, who have just undergone purifacatory therapies like emesis, panchakarma etc. and those suffering from indigestion. -AH Su 2/8-9

 4. Vyayama (exercise)= exercise creates lightness of the body, increases the ability to do (hard) work, supports keen digestion, encourages the depletion of (excess) fat, and stabilizes and distinguishes the physique.
 Contraindication: a person suffering from diseases of Vata and Pitta; children, the aged (elderly), and those having indigestion should avoid it.
 Individuals who are strong and who indulge in fatty foods daily, in cold seasons and spring should do exercise to half their strength (capacity) only; while others (and in other seasons) should do it mildly.
 After doing exercises all the parts of the body should be massaged comfortably.
 Thirst emaciation, severe dyspnoea, bleeding diseases, exhaustion, feeling of debility (even without work), cough, fever, and vomiting are caused by excess exercise.
 Those who indulge daily in too much physical exercise, keeping awake at night (loss of sleep), walking long distances, sexual intercourse, too much laughing, speaking and other such strenuous activities perish, just as a lion after vanquishing an elephant. -AH Su 2/10-14 *it is important to clarify that Ayurveda defines exercise as a physical regimen that is intentional and focused on creating a certain level of challenge upon the body per concerted efforts, such as training with weights, etc. Yoga and manual labor are not counted as examples of exercise as per the definition of exercise in Ayurveda.
 Per Bhavaprakash, the benefits of Vyayama include lightness of body, capacity to work, well shaped and thick body build, mitigation of dosas and increase of digestive capacity.
 The person who does exercise daily and so possesses a strong body does not suffer from disease any time; food which are incompatible or improperly cooked through consumed get digested quickly, looseness of joint etc. do not develop in his body, nor old age invades him quickly, there is no other thing equal to it (exercise) in removing obesity (stoutness), it always bestows good to those who are strong and who consume fatty foods, it is beneficial during vasanta (spring) and sita (winter), even in other seasons it should be done to half the strength of the person.
 BP 5/49-51.
 Additionally, here are signs/indications of exercise being done properly, per Bhavaprakash: When vayu (air) present in the hrdaya (chest) moves up to the mouth quickly, and the mouth becomes dry, or when sweat appears (in more quantity) on the forehead, nose, joints, axillae etc. these are the symptoms of half the strength of the person.
 Contraindications per BP include a person who has just taken food, who has indulged in copulation, who is suffering from cough, dyspnoea, emaciation, consumption, bleeding disease, injury to lungs or tuberculosis should never do exercise.
 Excess exercise gives rise to cough, fever, vomiting, debility, fatigue, thirst, consumption, bronchial asthma, and bleeding diseases.
 BP 5/52-55.
-Additionally, per Ayurveda, the best times to exercise are BEFORE 10 am (optimal) OR BEFORE Sunset (next best time), never at night time or after dinner time, never during meal times or when meals are skipped for exercise.
-YR 1/538-546
+Additionally, per Ayurveda, the best times to exercise are BEFORE 10 am (optimal) OR BEFORE Sunset (next best time), never at night time or after dinner time, never during meal times, or when meals are skipped for exercise.
+YR 1/538-546.
+Additionally, it is best to exercise before 10 am or before sunset for optimal benefits and performance.

 5. Udvartana (dry powder massage)= massaging the body with soft, fragrant powder, mitigates kapha, liquefies the fat, and produces stability (compactness, strength) of the body parts and excellence of skin.
 AH 2/15 Per Bhavapraksha, bestows strength and improves blood, fineness, and softness of skin.
 BP 5/59 *it is important to note that during summer months this treatment does not usually apply.